How Do I Know If My Car Insurance Policy Has Full Coverage?

 Log In and Open Your Declarations Page

-Log into your insurer's mobile app or website and navigate to your policy documents.
-Your declarations page — often called a 'dec page' — is the first one or two pages of your policy and lists every coverage type, its limit and its deductible.
+Log into your insurer's mobile app or website and open your policy documents.
+You'll likely need your policy number to access these details.
+Your declarations page (often called a "dec page") is the first one or two pages of your policy and lists every coverage type, its limit and its deductible.
 If you can't find it digitally, you received a printed copy when your policy was issued.

 2. 2